 - Farmers, gardeners, landscapers, horticulturists, pest control workers, poultry keepers

 - Roofers, painters, construction or demolition workers

-- Bridge inspector, road construction workers
+- Bridge inspectors, road construction workers

 - Workers involved in installation and maintenance of heaters and air-conditioners